-Economic sanctions and anti-corruption laws imposed by the United States and other jurisdictions may expose us to potential compliance risks.
+Economic sanctions and anti-corruption laws imposed by the United States and other jurisdictions may expose us to potential compliance risks and any actual or alleged illegal or corrupt activities could damage our reputation, and materially and adversely affect our business, financial condition, and results of operations.

 Sanctions laws prohibit us from doing business in or with certain countries or governments, and with certain persons or entities that have been sanctioned by the United States or other governments and international or regional organizations, such as the United Nations Security Council.
 Although our primary market is China, we intend to expand our international business in the future, which may increase our exposure to international sanctions.
 For example, we have limited control over the activities of our international business partners and investees, which may provide delivery services into jurisdictions that are subject to sanctions.
 Any U.S. affiliate and any U.S. person employees will be subject to compliance with all U.S. economic sanctions requirements.
 We have implemented internal controls to monitor our compliance with applicable economic sanctions, but there can be no assurance that we are able to prevent or detect inadvertent business dealings with sanctioned parties or the delivery of parcels to higher-risk or prohibited end-uses.
 We also cannot predict with certainty the interpretation or implementation of any sanction laws or policies.
 While we do not believe that we are in violation of any applicable sanctions or that any of our activities are currently sanctionable under applicable laws, some of our activities or the activities of our affiliates could be exposed to penalties under these laws.
 Any alleged sanctions violations may adversely affect our reputation, business, results of operations and financial condition.
-In addition, we and our employees are subject to relevant anti-corruption laws in the PRC and the Foreign Corrupt Practices Act, as well as other anti-corruption laws globally.
-Our activities in China create the risk of unauthorized payments or offers of payments by employees, consultants, agents or other business partners of our company and its affiliates.
-Any actual or alleged violation of relevant anti-corruption laws by our employees may adversely affect our reputation, whether or not the actual or alleged violation is related to our business activities.
-We may also be held liable under successor liability for violations committed by companies in which we invest or that we acquire.